RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/intro.md

 ## Maps
 Take a look at the maps to get an idea of how Higherford Mill developed over time.
-Use the Maps button to see how Higherford Mill changed to meet new demands and harness new technology.
+Use the Maps button to see how it changed to meet new demands and harness new technology.

 ![maps](./map_white_grey_bck.png)